watsonpaul80/tipping_monster/Docs/model_storage.md

 ```bash
 tar -xzf tipping-monster-xgb-model-2025-06-06.tar.gz
 ```

+The lightweight model checked into the repository is stored as `tipping-monster-xgb-model.bst.gz.b64`.
+Loader utilities decode the Base64 contents and decompress this file at runtime, so no manual step is required.

 The inference script should be run with `python -m core.run_inference_and_select_top1` or from a shell where the repository root is on `PYTHONPATH`.
 It will automatically